Ivella-Interviews/Prompts-Interview-API/README.md

 # Post Answer

-This endpoint is used to post an answer to a question\
+This endpoint is used to post an answer to a prompt\
 `POST /answer`

 **Success Code**: \